cs-sst/cs-sst.github.io/faculty.md

 3) Remote monitoring and control applications<br/>

-This is more about developing applications that use sensors, wireless devices such as sensors nodes, GPS, GPRS, WiF, etc. We could start this as soon as we get devices.<br/>
+This is more about developing applications that use sensors, wireless devices such as sensors nodes, GPS, GPRS, WiF, etc.<br/>

 </div>
 </div>